Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 Church and Hermit's Cave (to the left)

 There are several legends about the beginnings of the use of the cave as church, involving a hermit and a miracle - in some versions ascribed to St. Boniface (about AD 732) - by which the cave was shaped.
 But there are no written sources about the early Middle Ages; the first mention of a church, the 'Chapel at the Knight's Stone', dates to the 15th century.
-The Gothic traceries and the pottery shard point at a use of the cave as church since the 13th century, and in case the door arch is indeed Romanesque, it would date the church back to the 12th century.
+The Gothic traceries and the pottery shards, as well as a dated coin, point at a use of the cave as church since the 13th century, and in case the door arch is indeed Romanesque, it would date the church back to the 12th century.

 Closeup of the entrance

-Though it is likely that a church existed there much earlier.
+Though it is likely that a church existed there much earlier, esp. considering the fact that the site was used for burials since the 8th century.
 Else there would have been no reason why the surrounding villages would not simply have quarried the dolomite and gypsum kalk to build a stone church down in the valley which would have been easier to access, instead of expanding a natural cave.
 The cave was probably sacred already (2).
 It was also easier to defend and may have served as fortified church - in that function it may have played a role again in the 15th century when it appears in the chartes.

 The cave church seen from the side